91Pudge/91Pudge/README.md

 - 👋 Hi, I’m @91Pudge
-- 👀 I’m interested in ...python and backend developement
+- 👀 I’m interested in ...python and js
-- 🌱 I’m currently learning ... python, django, flask, SQL
+- 🌱 I’m currently learning ...JS, python, django, flask, SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...